HRL-at-NYUSH/Interactive-Portal/front-end/README.md

 ## Week 1:

-Welcome to the HRL!
 Welcome to the HRL Development team!
 You are contributing to a high impact project with potentially hundreds of users from NYU Shanghai community and beyond!
-This will look great on your CV and you can always show the evidence of your work to the employees ^-^ Good luck!
+This will look great on your CV and you can always show the evidence of your work to the employees and/or graduate schools ^-^ Good luck!

 View git workflow recorded tutorial, install React and complete the exercise.
 For troubleshooting, reach out to Alma or Sarah.